EXEMPTIONS

 - You experienced the death of a family member

-For a full list of hardships, click here
+For a full list of hardships, visit the Health Coverage Exemptions page at HealthCare.gov.

-You’ll need to submit one of the forms below to be granted an exemption.
-Once approved, you will get an Exemption Certificate Number (ECN) to enroll in the Catastrophic health plan.
+You’ll need to download and submit an Application for Hardship Exemption.
+Once approved, you’ll get an Exemption Certificate Number (ECN) to enroll in the Catastrophic health plan.